 1. Works-based living creates soul anxiety.

-A garage sale and a nomad’s life—was this Jesus’ answer for every anxious soul?
-I learned from my pastor otherwise.
+A garage sale and a nomad’s life—was this Jesus’ answer for every afflicted, wealthy soul?
+No, Jesus’ answers were as unique as the person before Him.

 Jesus didn’t merely “look at him.”
 The Greek word looking means to “discern clearly.”